Introducing error reporting in optics

 In my next blog post, I will explore the impact of error reporting on the rest of the optics hierarchy, e.g. can we return errors

-?
+with other optics like Prism and Traversal?
 How can we add error reporting without breaking existing code?
 What does

-as error type?
+it mean for Optional to have Nothing as error type?
 Surprisingly, we will see that variance and inheritance combine

 exceptionally well and offer a compelling optics encoding.